Richmond station (London): Architecture

-The station building, designed by James Robb Scott in Portland stone and dating from 1937, is in Art Deco style and its facade includes a square clock.
+The station building dates from 1937, designed by Southern Railway chief architect James Robb Scott in Art Deco style.
+Its Portland stone facade includes a square clock.
 The area in front of the station main entrance was pedestrianised in 2013 and includes a war memorial to soldier Bernard Freyberg, who was born in Richmond.

 History

 The Richmond and West End Railway (R&WER) opened the first station at Richmond on 27 July 1846, as the terminus of its line from Clapham Junction.
 This station was on a site to the south of the present through platforms, which later became a goods yard and where a multi-storey car park now stands.
 The Windsor, Staines and South Western Railway (WS&SWR) extended the line westward, resiting the station to the west side of The Quadrant, on the extended tracks and slightly west of the present through platforms.
 Both the R&WER and WS&SWR were subsidiary companies of the London and South Western Railway (L&SWR).